US Tariff Calculator 2025|Calculate Duties&Profit Impact

 Specific products may have different rates based on their HTS code.
 For the most accurate information, consult the official Harmonized Tariff Schedule of the United States (HTSUS) or speak with a customs broker.

-For the latest update on China tariff reductions, see the White House Fact Sheet on President Trump's Historic Trade Win.
+For the latest update on tariff changes, see the White House announcement from July 31, 2025.

 Import duties are calculated based on the customs value of your goods.
 The basic formula is: